Not to be confused with Hayden Planetarium.

 - Judging from these shots◊ of her and Connie Britton (who's around 5'8"), this may also be the case for Nashville.

 - She Is All Grown Up: If you didn't notice it after Bring It On: All Or Nothing, then it definitely kicked in after Heroes.
-And if Nashville doesn't convince you (or both her character and her in real life being pregnant), nothing will.
+And if Nashville doesn't convince you (or the fact that her character became pregnant along with her), nothing will.

 - She's Got Legs: Further proof that it's possible to be short and still have impressive stems (see also Lea Michele, Britney Spears, Kristen Bell and so on).